PAPER BLOOMS INSPIRED BY MALUYLIGAL AND WUTHATHI ARTIST BRIAN ROBINSON

-Reception to Year 7 students from Lobethal Primary School celebrated spring in the hills by cultivating paper flower sculptures inspired by Maluyligal and Wuthathi artist Brian Robinson.
-Students practiced their 3D paper construction skills, cutting, folding, rolling and fringing brightly coloured paper.
+Year 3 and 4 students from Dernancourt School created paper sculptures inspired by Maluyligal and Wuthathi artist Brian Robinson.
+Students practised their 3D paper construction skills, cutting, folding, rolling and fringing recycled paper.

 Custodian of the blooms by Robinson is inspired by the flowering and fruit trees grow wild or in garden pots in the Torres Strait.
 Hibiscus, frangipani, bougainvillea, coconut, beach almond, mango, banana and even wongai, to name a few, bear garlands and fruit year-round.

 ‘Initially we used the Paper Play unit from the Dream BIG teaching and learning resource.
 Here students were introduced to what paper can do in order to make the paper three dimensional.
 Using recycled papers from the school, old books and photocopies, students explored the possibilities of paper over a number of lessons.
 They used a word bank to get started; fold, cut, coil, twist, feather, rip, shred, rip, scrunch, pinch and roll, which students then added to over time.
 This list was provided in Dream BIG resource companion word list.